Zygmut/Zygmut/README.md

 I like to code.
 It might not be perfect but it makes the cut, sometimes.

-- 🙃 I tend to forget the things, I'm workingon it using [Clickup](https://app.clickup.com/)
+- 🙃 I tend to forget the things

  - I know some 🐍 Python, ♨️ Java 🌐 HTML/CSS/JS and 🚀 bash